Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Problem Formulation

 \subsubsection{Cooperative Reward Function $\mathcal{R}$}

-To foster full cooperation among the heterogeneous nodes, all agents share a common reward signal $r(t)$ based on the composite utility defined in Section 4.1.6.
-The reward at each time step is set as $r(t) = U(t)$, which directly incorporates the weighted metrics of global energy efficiency, rate fairness, load distribution, coverage ratio, and the stability penalty for handoffs.
-The primary objective of the swarm is to find an optimal joint policy $\boldsymbol{\pi}$ that maximizes the expected discounted return:
+Agents share a common reward signal $r(t) = U(t)$ based on the utility in Section~\ref{subsubsec:utility_function}.
+The primary objective is to find an optimal joint policy $\boldsymbol{\pi}$ that maximizes the expected discounted return:

 where $\gamma \in [0, 1)$ is the discount factor.
-By maximizing this return, the surviving UAVs are incentivized to autonomously re-configure their spatial topology to compensate for service gaps while maintaining the system stability constraints specified in \eqref{eq:utility_function} and \eqref{eq:utility_qos}.
-This collective reward mechanism ensures that individual agent actions are aligned with the global network performance objectives under dynamic node failure conditions.
+Maximizing this return incentivizes surviving UAVs to autonomously re-configure their spatial topology to fill service gaps while maintaining stability.
+This collective reward mechanism ensures individual actions align with global performance objectives under node failure.